dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 ## Quality

 You can use the Discovery API to monitor data source freshness and test results to diagnose and resolve issues and drive trust in data.
 When used with [webhooks](/docs/deploy/webhooks), can also help with detecting, investigating, and alerting issues.
 Below lists example questions the API can help you answer.
 Below are example questions and queries you can run.

+For quality use cases, people typically query the historical or latest applied state, often in the upstream part of the DAG (for example, sources), using the `environment` or `modelByEnvironment` endpoints.

 ### Which models and tests failed to run?
 By filtering on the latest status, you can get lists of models that failed to build and tests that failed during their most recent execution.
 This is helpful when diagnosing issues with the deployment that result in delayed or incorrect data.